jasom/parenscriptx/README.rst

 allows for HTML to introduce new element names without needing to update this library.

 Lastly ``defreact`` is a convenience wrapper for generating "var Foo = React.createClass(...)" forms; the body is alternating key/value pairs for the react object that is created.

-There is `a more full-featured example using hunchentoot`__
+There is `a more full-featured example using hunchentoot`__; lines starting with ``;;;`` are the equivalent javascript code.
+This is based off of what used to be the first tutorial on the react home page.

 __: example/code.lisp